XerProjects/Xer.Delegator/README.md

     return eventHandlerRegistration;
 }
 ```

-### Sending Messages
+#### Sending Messages
-All messages can be sent to one or more message handlers through the MessageDelegator.SendAsync method.
+All messages can be sent to one or more message handlers through the MessageDelegator's SendAsync API.

 ```csharp
 // ProductController.cs